 - Even Evil Has Standards: The one reason why Dracula divorced his werewolf wife and Chocola's mother Camilla is because she wanted to raise Chocola as a human killer and Dracula believes that killing humans outright is not acceptable. see Friendly Neighborhood Vampire for details.

 - Fish People: One story had Dracula and Chocola meeting a group of stray gill men from South Asia who were forced to leave the river where they originally lived because it became polluted.
 As expected in a work of Osamu Tezuka, that story featured many elements of Green Aesop.

-- Friendly Neighborhood Vampire: Slightly inverted.
+- Friendly Neighborhood Vampire: Downplayed.
 Dracula and Chocola do pursue humans for blood, but they aren't really malicious vampires and do that more for instinct.
-This is especically played with Chocola, who is friendlier than her father.
+This is especically played up with Chocola, who is friendlier than her father.

 - The Igor: The Igor of this series actually subverts this trope, as he is a Hypercompetent Sidekick and tends to be quite polite and sympathetic.